WIC-authorized vendors play an important role in helping to improve the health of South Carolinians.

 For more information about these and other requirements, policies and procedures, download the WIC Vendor Manual (pdf) or call (800) 922-4406.

-The WIC Food Products Specifications (pdf) brochure contains the criteria and guidelines used to approve WIC foods.
+The WIC Food Products Specifications brochure contains the criteria and guidelines used to approve WIC foods.

 The WIC Food Guide is a brochure that outlines the foods authorized by the South Carolina WIC Program.
 However, we've updated the food list some since publication of the brochure.
-Here is the most current list of approved foods:
+View our Eligible Foods page.

-Electronic Benefits Transfer (EBT) is an electronic system that replaces paper checks with a card for food benefit issuance and redemption at authorized WIC grocery stores.
-There are several benefits of moving from WIC checks to WIC EBT.
+Electronic Benefits Transfer (EBT) is an electronic system that replaces paper checks with a card for food benefit issuance and redemption at authorized WIC stores.
+The benefits of WIC EBT include:

 If you have any questions regarding SC WIC EBT, please contact Shey Walley at (803) 898-0394.